lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

 - Does the three-mountain (overlapping triangles) symbol mean anything significant?
 - In the Safehouse (Reservoir Station), there is a picture of a crack in a wall near a curving staircase.
 This is the wall in the chess puzzle room.
 - In the Safehouse, there is a picture of security monitors, with A on one (second from top-right) with the note "delete it!" written next to it.
 This corresponds to a view of the Archives. ???
+- Which room corresponds to the Aquarium setup with two benches, two urns, and a chair?

 ### Current open access problems